andrezero/andretorgal.site.old/content/blog/2019-05-28/static-site-generators-brief-history.md

 tags: ['draft', 'static-websites']
 ---

-Hype is building up around [static site generators](https://medium.com/codingthesmartway-com-blog/top-static-site-generators-for-2019-26a4c8afcc05) and it all sounds - to me - like history repeating itself.
+Hype is building up around [static site generators](https://medium.com/codingthesmartway-com-blog/top-static-site-generators-for-2019-26a4c8afcc05).
+To me, it all sounds like history repeating itself.

-In reality, static site generators have been around for much longer than [most people think](https://jonpersson.co/static-sites/).
-Our collective memory is very short.
-And silver bullets usually live an even shorter life.
+Static site generators have been around for much longer than [most people think](https://jonpersson.co/static-sites/).
+Our industry's collective memory is very short.
 Let me see if I can help with a little perspective here.

 <!-- abstract -->